5 min read · Awakened Skin + Body · North Miami Beach

 Redness at this stage is minimal for most people.
 Clients with more reactive skin can take until day nine or ten for full resolution.
 Deeper skin tones should discuss candidacy honestly before booking; that conversation is exactly what the Blueprint is for.

 This is where Fibroblast reveals itself.
-The skin keeps remodeling for up to 90 days as new collagen matures.
+New collagen matures toward a peak around day 90, and the remodeling continues for up to six months.
 What looks like a good result at day 14 looks excellent at day 30 and remarkable at day 90.
-The lift deepens, the texture refines, and the tightening consolidates.
+The lift deepens, the texture refines, and the tightening consolidates while you go about your life.

 During this period: no direct sun exposure for four to eight weeks, SPF without exception, and no saunas or steam rooms for two weeks.